The CS:GO scene.

 With too many tournament organizers hosting events in the scene according to the two veterans, the conversation drifted to the potential for a franchise-based system no different to the Overwatch League or the upcoming Call of Duty league.

 “I don’t think we’re ever gonna get a 24 team franchise model and that’s the only teams in Counter-Strike,” Sir Scoots claims.
-“I don’t think Valve would ever close the door like a Riot or Overwatch but you never know.”
+“I don’t think Valve would ever close the door like a Overwatch but you never know.”

 Hecz counters, stating that “I think in the Valve situation, it would make perfect sense because then you can really have the storylines throughout a season.
 You already have the best spectator esport, all you need is to plan out when and how often not to play.”